danitcodes/strange-and-the-familiars/README.md

 - Connect to the authenticity of the Strange experience.
 - Create community.
 - Feel like my authentic, quirky self is enough, and is seen.

+### Known Bugs

+- Footer is not yet responsive on smaller screens - scrunches all columns together currently.
+  - Want "Get in Touch" to go above Logo.
+  - Want Navigate to go into two columns with "Merch" link centered below both columns.
+  - Want Logo, footer header, & copyright last on the page.
+- Need to compress all images for speed and convert all to svg.
+- Need to make <h1> on home page reduce font size after 700px break and move position to bottom-right or -center so Stephanie's face does not get covered in mobile versions.
+- Double check all box-shadow/text-shadow, etc styles have -moz and -webflow settings included.
+- Fix home page card responsivity.
+  - Images do not stay centered.
+  - Cards should not decrease in width.
+  - Row should wrap to one column as soon as the first card shifts out of the line.
+- Front page cards blur cuts off abruptly.

 ### Color Scheme